Martial Arts Marketing: 20 Proven Strategies to Grow Your Gym [2026]

 I get it.
 You opened a gym to teach, not to become a marketing expert.

-This guide breaks down 15 martial arts marketing strategies that’ll work in 2026, from Google Business Profile tweaks that deliver 200+ monthly clicks to referral programs that convert at 40%+ rates.
+This guide breaks down 20 martial arts marketing strategies that work in 2026—from Google Business Profile tweaks that deliver 200+ monthly clicks, to referral programs that convert at 40%+ rates, to the 5-minute lead response rule that beats everything else you'll read here.

 What you'll learn:

-- Discipline-specific tactics for BJJ, karate, TKD, and Muay Thai
+• Discipline-specific tactics for BJJ, karate, TKD, and Muay Thai (Strategies 11–13)

-For BJJ-specific marketing including competition positioning, adult demographics, and rolling footage tactics, see our complete BJJ Marketing 2026 Guide.
+For BJJ-specific marketing including competition positioning, adult demographics, and rolling footage tactics, see the complete BJJ marketing guide.

 Strategy #1: Website Essentials & SEO